stefanalytical/louisville-ev-locations/README.md

 4. What were the top 10 zip codes in terms of votes received and did the vehicle theft to votes ratio play a role?
 5. When this data was visualized, what would it look like?

+## Data Sources

 ## Installation

 This project was created using Python 3.10.
 If you need to download or update Python, you can do so on their [website](https://www.python.org/downloads/).

 1. First, clone the repository: [louisville_ev_locations](https://github.com/stefanalytical/louisville_ev_locations.git) and save it to your machine using the command prompt.
-Navigate to [louisville_ev_locations](https://github.com/stefanalytical/louisville_ev_locations.git) directory.
+Navigate to the[louisville_ev_locations](https://github.com/stefanalytical/louisville_ev_locations.git) directory.

 2. A virtual environment is required to run the program.
 Creation and activation will depend on the system you are using.
 Using the command prompt: